microsoft/Low-Code/website/docs/intro.md

 :::info CONTRIBUTE A WORKSHOP 💻

-Have you create a workshop that you want to share with the community?
-[Submit the custom issue](https://github.com/microsoft/Low-Code/issues/new/choose) with the details and we'd love to take a look!
+Have you created a workshop that you want to share with the community? [**Submit this custom issue**](https://github.com/microsoft/Low-Code/issues/new/choose) with the details and we'd love to take a look!
 Accepted workshops will get listed in this section!
 :::

-## Power Platforms Advocacy
+## Power Platform Advocacy

-The Power Platforms Advocacy team maintains [this GitHub Repository](https://aka.ms/pp/workshops) where you can find the latest workshops and presentations developed by the team.
+The Power Platform Advocacy team maintains [this GitHub Repository](https://aka.ms/pp/workshops) where you can find the latest workshops and presentations developed by the team.

 :::tip Mixed Reality + Power Apps 🆕